bmezaris/TextToVideoRetrieval-TtimesV/README.md

 # Are all combinations equal?
 Combining textual and visual features with multiple space learning for text-based video retrieval

-## Pytorch Implementation of $T \times V$ model presented on CVEU workshop@ECCV 2022.
+## Pytorch Implementation of the $T \times V$ model, presented on CVEU workshop@ECCV 2022.
 Based on [ATT-ATV](https://github.com/bmezaris/AVS_dual_encoding_attention_network) and [SEA](https://github.com/li-xirong/sea) implementations.

-- From **"Are all combinations equal?
+- From D. Galanopoulos, V. Mezaris, **"Are all combinations equal?
 Combining textual and visual features with multiple space learning for text-based video retrieval"**, Proc.
 European Conference on Computer Vision Workshops (ECCVW), Oct.
 2022.
 - Text-based video retrieval software.
-The ad-hoc video search task (a typical benchmarking activity for evaluating such methods) is used for evaluation.
+The datasets of the Ad-hoc Video Search (AVS) Task of NIST's TRECVID (a typical benchmarking activity for evaluating such methods) are used for evaluation.
-- This software can train the $T \times V$ model using multiple textual and visual features.
+- The software provided in the present repository can be used for training the $T \times V$ model, using multiple textual and visual features.

 ## Main dependencies
 Developed, checked, and verified on an `Ubuntu 20.04.3` PC with an `NVIDIA RTX3090` GPU.
 Main packages required: